99robots/wpsite-content-resharer/readme.txt

 **How can I customize Content Resharer?**

 Navigate to the "Content" section under the settings page of Content Resharer.
 All the settings in this tab control what content will be reshared.
 Do you want to include a link or an image?
 Do you want hashtags?
-Next navigate to the "Filters" scetion.
+Next navigate to the "Filters" section.
 These settings are used to determine which posts are eligible to be reshared.
-Do you want to reshare posts with a certaion age, or post type, or category?
+Do you want to reshare posts with a certain age, or post type, or category?
 Then a random post is chosen from these qualified posts.
 After that, the message is added to the content.
 Either to beginning or end of the content.
 This would conclude how your content is being created.

 **How can I share manually?**